The Very Best Waffles

 Before I get all crazy on you with the strange-but-delicious waffle recipes, I thought it’d be best to start with the basics.

 This waffle recipe is the one.
 It’s the yin to my yang.
 The salt to my pepper.
 It’ really the best.

 Light and crispy and tender, but not mushy or soggy.
 Nobody wants a soggy waffle, you guys.
 Nobody.
 Crispy waffles for all!

 If you have a hand mixer or immersion blender, drag it out.
 It’s pretty much impossible to whip a single egg white in a stand mixer, though.
 Trust me.
 I’ve tried.
-(This is the immersion blender I use (affiliate) and it comes in all kinds of pretty colors!
+(This is the immersion blender I use (affiliate link) and it comes in all kinds of pretty colors!
 Mine is orange!)
-(Update: This hand whisk (affiliate) works really well, too!)
+(Update: This hand whisk (affiliate link) works really well, too!)